 The Ann and Roy Butler Hike-and-Bike Trail around Lady Bird Lake is one of the most visited and beloved spaces in the Austin area – it truly is the heart of the city!
 The trail is a place where we go to connect with nature, with loved ones, and with ourselves.
 Have you visited before?
-Take this survey to help improve the future of the Butler Trail!
 While many locals use the trail almost daily, sometimes we need a little help breaking from our routines to explore all that the trail has to offer!
 Here are the top 5 places to visit at the Butler Trail for locals and first-timers:

 If you haven’t had the opportunity to get out to Austin’s best over-water experience, what are you waiting for?
 This 1.1 mile, partially over-water, boardwalk flows east-west and provides some of the most gorgeous views of downtown and wildlife over the water.
 This ADA friendly stretch of the trail is an excellent place to take visitors to give them a uniquely Austin experience.